 Photo: Jervan Swanston, acting general manager of the Nevis Electricity Company Limited

-Charlestown, Nevis – The following is a statement from Jervan Swanston, acting general manager of the Nevis Electricity Company Limited (NEVLEC), dated Nov.
-13, regarding an update on power generation at the Prospect Power Plant.
+Charlestown, Nevis – The following is a statement delivered by Jervan Swanston, acting general manager of the Nevis Electricity Company Limited (NEVLEC), on Nov.
+2 regarding the status of the electricity generation at the Prospect Power Plant in Nevis.